 FORT WIKI - OKLAHOMA

-NOTE: This region was known as Indian Territory beginning in 1820, joining with Oklahoma Territory for combined statehood in 1907.
+NOTE: The eastern half of the state was known as Indian Territory beginning in 1820, later joining with the western half of the state (Oklahoma Territory) for combined statehood in 1907.

 (1863), near Quapaw

 A trading post on the Neosho River built by Pierre Melicourt Papin, cousin to Auguste Pierre Chouteau.
 Located about 40 miles upriver from Salina.